2021

 Enduring Technologies

 No one in the Enduring family has demonstrated our values of thrift and hustle better than the team behind Enduring Technologies: KJ, Paul and Danny.
 The Enduring Technologies team initially came together as the executive team tasked with rebuilding UpCounsel after its near shutdown.
-While Enduring Ventures was able to negotiate a creative deal using only $200,000 in equity to buy the business outright, rebuilding is an understatement.
 The business had no employees, declining web traffic, and a business model that had not yet proven itself.

-The service is now focused on driving new clients to independent attorneys with specialized and/or growing practices, allowing attorneys to stop worrying about billing and marketing and spend their time practicing law.
+Under our team's supervision, the business now running profitable service is now focused on driving new clients to independent attorneys with specialized and/or growing practices, allowing attorneys to stop worrying about billing and marketing and spend their time practicing law.
 The attorneys pay a subscription fee, allowing fees to buyers of legal services to be substantially reduced.
-In August, annualized recurring revenue hit an all-time high of $3.7 Million, and the business was substantially cash flow positive.

 While driving this turnaround, the team decided that they liked working so much together that they were going to build a platform company focused on software and digital platforms.
 With a team this formidable in place, it would be foolish to not give them more to work with.
 The opportunity appeared in the form of the most creative deal we have done.